 Skip to main content

-Four natural ways to boost energy while pregnant
+5 natural ways to boost energy while pregnant: It’s not that difficult

-There are so many reasons why pregnancy-tired is a whole other level of exhaustion — your body is making a little human, after all — but that doesn’t make the fact any less annoying.
-Especially in the first trimester, you’re not sleeping as much, you may not be able to keep food down, your hormones are working overtime, and your body is using all of the nutrients possible to do this new job that you’ve tasked it with.
+Any person who has ever been pregnant knows that pregnancy-tired is a whole other level of exhaustion.
+It’s only natural that your body would be extra tired, after all, it’s growing a little human being, which takes a lot of work.
+That doesn’t make the sudden lack of energy any less annoying, especially in the first trimester, when you’re not sleeping as much, you may not be able to keep food down, your hormones are working overtime, and your body is using all of the nutrients possible to do this new job that you’ve tasked it with.

 In your pre-pregnancy days, if you felt this tired you may have immediately reached for a cup of coffee or an energy drink.
 But since those are mostly out of the question now, how can you fight through the tired, so you can go about living your daily life?